It’s been a while since my last post, but I have a perfectly

 1/2 c apple cider vinegar

-4 cups homemade blackberry juice,
+4 cups homemade

 1 head fresh garlic, peeled